batesy112233/CMM-Group-Project---G4/README.md

 ## Repository Structure

-The following table show what each python file does.
+The following table shows what each python file does.

 ### Core Simulation & Physics